belgort-clark/ctec-227-project-2-blog/README.md

 - Place this folder in your htdocs folder
 - Start XAMPP, Apache and MySQL
-- Using phpMyAdmin, create a new database table and name it 'blog'.
+- Using phpMyAdmin, create a new database and name it 'blog'.
 All lowercase.
 - Import the SQL from the .sql folder in this repository
 - Go to your browser and bring up the blog.php page